PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 The dictionary is then reloaded with the values actually inserted in order to pick up values modified by rules, triggers, etc.

-Note: The method currently doesn't support insert into views although PostgreSQL does.

 update -- update a row in a database table
 ------------------------------------------